Meteor-Alt/replication/README.md

 Meteor.subscribe('active_products')
 ```

-To update the data you need to update the external data and optionally server and client collections
+To update the data you need to update the external data and optionally server and client collections.
+On the server use the Replication.modify method to ensure your change happens immediately.

 ```
 // server.js